 Where to Install Smoke Detectors

 Smoke detectors work how?

 A photoelectric detector detects light.
-It catches smoky fires best.
+It best catches smoky fires.
 Meanwhile, an ionization detector detects when ionized smoke particles are neutralized.
 An electrical current drop triggers the alarm.
 Comparatively, ionization detectors detect flaming fires better.
 Dual-sensor smoke detectors have both.

+Where to Install Smoke Detectors